blackstonebritto-sys/outlook-integration/AZURE_SETUP_GUIDE.md

 **Supported account types:**
 - ❌ **Don't select:** "Accounts in this organizational directory only"
-- ❌ **Don't select:** "Accounts in any organizational directory (Any Azure AD directory - Multitenant)"
+- ✅ **SELECT:** "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" (for multiple organizations)
-- ✅ **SELECT:** "Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)"
+- ❌ **Don't select:** "Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)"

 **Redirect URI:**
 - Platform: **Single-page application (SPA)**